“But I have this against you: You have left your first love.

 What’s more, she was angry.
 With an unholy boldness that shocks the reader, it is written that she stormed up to the Son of God himself and said, ““Lord, don’t you care that my sister has left me to do all the serving alone?
 Tell her to help me!”
 But the Lord, wise and gentle, answered with firmness: “Martha, Martha, you are worried and bothered about so many things; but only one thing is truly necessary.
 I’m saying this because Mary has chosen the best part, and it will not be taken from her.”

 Is this how it was with the Ephesians?
 Yes, their service was partly in the Spirit; but was it also partly in the flesh?
 Was it partly motivated by a sincere love for the Lord, but also by some “dark, secret love” that was creeping into the sacred space?
 What might it have been?
 Pride, independence, selfish ambition, worldly pleasure?
-Whatever it was, it was causing many to drift away from their first love.
+Whatever it was, it was causing many to drift from their first love.
 The story in Luke suggests that they had done so by departing from the feet and living word of their Master.
 Their work for the Lord had somehow become an excuse to abandon their time with the Lord, which alone can keep the saints squarely in the crimson bed.

 This brings me to the “first works” which the Lord urged upon the Ephesians.
 Obviously they are vital.
 What are they?